SanehLata/ShopAssist_GenAIChatbot/README.md

     "How do I reset my VPN?"

     "My laptop won't connect to Wi-Fi"

+    "What's the recovery steps for database failover?"

-  The bot routes to FAQs, troubleshooting guides, or raises a ticket automatically.
+  The bot routes to FAQs, troubleshooting guides, retrieves the right runbook section via vector search.

 #### 2. Incident Management Assistant
 Query past incidents naturally:

       "Show me all P1 incidents in the last 30 days related to the payment service"

+      "Have we seen this kind of memory leaks before?"

   NL→SQL hits your incident database and returns structured results.
-#### 3. On-Call Runbook Assistant
-Engineers on call ask

-      "What's the recovery steps for database failover?"

-The bot retrieves the right runbook section via vector search, saving critical minutes during outages.

 ### ☁️ DevOps & Infrastructure
 #### 1. Cloud Cost Assistant